What is it to have direction?

 ## Evaluating your Objectives

 How then can you measure progress towards your goals?
-The simplest approach is to create a table of indicators that shows you trends (such as income) against time.
+The simplest approach is to create a set of indicators that shows you trends (such as income) against time.

-> Say your aim is to increase turnover.
-You might experiment with raising prices to determine whether fewer orders could still grow revenue.
+> If your aim is to increase turnover, you might experiment with raising prices to determine whether fewer orders could still grow revenue.
 Accurate data is crucial for drawing meaningful conclusions.

-*Below: managing by area of focus (from GTD), including qualitative and quantitative objectives, an evaluation of the current situation, and the next action.*
+*Below: managing areas of focus (from GTD), including qualitative and quantitative objectives, an evaluation of the current situation, and the next action.*

 ![[evaluation_of_objectives.png]]